How we can help:

 - Applications for leave to remain in the UK

 European Union Settlement Scheme:

-The EU Settlement Scheme allows EU citizens to continue to live, work and study in the UK without any immigration time restrictions after the UK leaves the European Union.
+The EU Settlement Scheme allows EU citizens and their family members to continue to live, work and study in the UK after the UK’s exit from the European Union.
 Here’s the Home Office Guidance on the subject.

-Making an application under the scheme is straightforward for many people and only means completing three key steps:
+Making an application under the scheme is straightforward for many people and involves only three things:

 - prove your identity

 - show that you live in the UK